cyberflamingo/exobrain/approach-to-oop.md

 # Approach to OOP

-There are may approach to Object Oriented Programming.
+There are many approach to Object Oriented Programming.
 Here is one.

 1. Write a textual description of the problem to solve
 2. Exract major _nouns_ and _verbs_ from the description